 BUDGET CONTINGENCY CLAUSE

 This grant agreement is valid through ARG funding generated from the General Fund.
-The Grantee agrees that the BSCC’s obligation to pay any sum to the grantee under any provision of this agreement is contingent upon the availability of sufficient funding granted through the California Budget Act of 2018 (Senate Bill 840, Chapter 29, Statutes of 2018) and the California Budget Act of 2019 (Assembly Bill 74, Chapter 23, Statutes of 2019.)
-It is mutually agreed that if the Budget Acts do not appropriate sufficient funds for the program, this Grant Agreement shall be of no further force and effect.
+The Grantee agrees that the BSCC’s obligation to pay any sum to the grantee under any provision of this agreement is contingent upon the availability of sufficient funding granted through the California Budget Act of 2020 (Senate Bill 74, Chapter 6, Statutes of 2020).
+It is mutually agreed that if the Budget Act does not appropriate sufficient funds for the program, this Grant Agreement shall be of no further force and effect.
 In this event, the BSCC shall have no liability to pay any funds whatsoever to Grantee or to furnish any other considerations under this Agreement and Grantee shall not be obligated to perform any provisions of this Grant Agreement.

 If ARG funding is reduced or falls below estimates contained within the ARG Request for Proposals, the BSCC shall have the option to either cancel this Grant Agreement with no liability occurring to the BSCC or offer an amendment to this agreement to the Grantee to reflect a reduced amount.